Research Paper

 Logical Reasoning

-Topological Reasoning
+Topological Inference

 Table 2: Optimization Effects of the Spatial Topology Modeling Module